meitu/MTHawkeye/doc/time-consuming/ui-time-profiler.md

 ### ViewController display time-consuming records

-When a ViewController appeared, it will generate record. uses a `collection` name `view-ctrl`, key is the time ViewController didAppeared exit, and the value is JSON string with the following fields:
+When a ViewController appeared, it will generate record. uses a `collection` name `view-ctrl`, `key` is an incremental subscript starting from 0, and the `value` is JSON string with the following fields:

 ```txt
 {